Congresswoman Judy Chu speaking at an Immigration Reform rally in Washington, D.C.

 I introduced the POWER Act to stop disreputable employers from exploiting immigrants.
 Immigrants from across the country report that some employers threaten them with deportation to intimidate workers from protecting themselves against abuse.

-While current law does protect all workers, regardless of immigration status, unfortunately it doesn’t go far enough to protect the victims of this abuse.
+While current law does protect all workers, regardless of immigration status, it doesn’t go far enough to protect the victims of this abuse.
 The POWER Act would change that.
 My bill allows worker protection agencies to ask the Department of Homeland Security to provide immigrants with temporary lawful status and an employment authorization if they have filed a workplace claim against an unscrupulous employer.